IBM/vision-tools/edge/docs/installation/Windows.md

 - In order to run the `startedge.sh` script a linux shell is required.
 The Windows Subsystem for Linux 2 (WSL2) is recommended but it has been reported that a successful installation was also performed using Mingw-w64.
 This document will target WSL2.

 - Docker is required.
 Docker Desktop is most commonly used but it is also possible to run Docker directly in WSL2.
-In either case, the Linux shell that you install into must support stnard docker cli commands such as `docker run`.
+In either case, the Linux shell that you install into must support standard docker cli commands such as `docker run`.

 ## Installing WSL2 and Docker Desktop